-Academics ELA and Math: The school-wide focus on best-first instruction and interventions has helped to begin to to close the achievement gaps with the student groups at Katherine Finchy Elementary School.
-The Professional Developments and the grade level collaboration days helped to allow the teachers to collaborate and analyze student data to better refine their teaching with the focus of providing interventions along with providing enrichment opportunities to all students.
-Teachers also worked collaboratively with the Academic Coach to plan lessons that were strategically targeted towards the students with an increase in technology items fo better provide the best first instruction and interventions to the students.
-With the new baseline data we will continue to work to get back to the pre-pandemic levels of closing the achievement gaps that were exacerbated during the pandemic gap.
+Academics ELA and Math: The school-wide focus on best-first instruction and interventions has helped to begin to close the achievement gaps with the student groups at Katherine Finchy Elementary School.
+The Professional Developments and the grade level collaboration days helped to allow the teachers to collaborate and analyze student data to better refine their teaching, with the focus of providing interventions along with providing enrichment opportunities to all students.
+Teachers also worked collaboratively with the Academic Coach to plan lessons that were strategically targeted towards the students, with an increase in technology items to better provide the best first instruction and interventions to the students.
+With the new baseline data, we will continue to work to get back to the pre-pandemic levels of closing the achievement gaps that were exacerbated during the pandemic.
+We are seeing good growth in the following student groups: ELL, Two or more races, and SWD.